Risk factorsBy Mayo Clinic Staff

 Minor injury to the penis doesn't always lead to Peyronie's disease.
-There are a number of factors that can contribute to poor wound healing and scar tissue buildup that may play a role in Peyronie's disease.
+However, various factors can contribute to poor wound healing and scar tissue buildup that might play a role in Peyronie's disease.
 These include:

 - Connective tissue disorders.
 Men who have a connective tissue disorder appear to have an increased risk of developing Peyronie's disease.
 For example, a number of men who have Peyronie's disease also have a condition known as Dupuytren's contracture — a cord-like thickening across the palm that causes the fingers to pull inward.

-- Getting older.
+- Age.
 The prevalence of Peyronie's disease increases with age.
-Age-related changes in tissues may cause them to be more easily injured and less likely to heal well.
+Age-related changes in tissues might cause them to be more easily injured and less likely to heal well.

-Other factors, including other certain health conditions, smoking and some types of prostate surgery may be linked to Peyronie's disease.
+Other factors — including certain health conditions, smoking and some types of prostate surgery — might be linked to Peyronie's disease.

 - Hatzimouratidis K, et al. EAU guidelines on penile curvature.
 European Urology.
 2012;62:543.